Tower Research Capital LLC TRC Purchases 6,957 Shares of Piedmont Lithium Inc. (NASDAQ:PLL)

-Tower Research Capital LLC TRC increased its position in Piedmont Lithium Inc. (NASDAQ:PLL – Get Rating) by 350.1% in the 3rd quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The firm owned 8,944 shares of the mineral exploration company’s stock after acquiring an additional 6,957 shares during the period.
+Tower Research Capital LLC TRC boosted its position in Piedmont Lithium Inc. (NASDAQ:PLL – Get Rating) by 350.1% during the third quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
+The fund owned 8,944 shares of the mineral exploration company’s stock after acquiring an additional 6,957 shares during the period.
 Tower Research Capital LLC TRC’s holdings in Piedmont Lithium were worth $478,000 at the end of the most recent reporting period.

-Several other large investors also recently modified their holdings of the company.
-Optimum Investment Advisors purchased a new position in shares of Piedmont Lithium in the third quarter valued at about $27,000.
-Geneos Wealth Management Inc. purchased a new stake in shares of Piedmont Lithium in the first quarter worth about $36,000.
-First Personal Financial Services purchased a new stake in shares of Piedmont Lithium in the third quarter worth about $33,000.
-Citigroup Inc. lifted its position in shares of Piedmont Lithium by 112.3% in the first quarter.
-Citigroup Inc. now owns 620 shares of the mineral exploration company’s stock worth $45,000 after buying an additional 328 shares in the last quarter.
-Finally, CWM LLC raised its position in Piedmont Lithium by 228.6% during the third quarter.
-CWM LLC now owns 815 shares of the mineral exploration company’s stock valued at $44,000 after purchasing an additional 567 shares during the period.
+A number of other large investors have also added to or reduced their stakes in the company.
+State Street Corp boosted its stake in shares of Piedmont Lithium by 1,522.7% during the 1st quarter.
+State Street Corp now owns 1,149,201 shares of the mineral exploration company’s stock valued at $83,880,000 after purchasing an additional 1,078,382 shares in the last quarter.
+Renaissance Technologies LLC boosted its stake in shares of Piedmont Lithium by 783.7% during the 2nd quarter.
+Renaissance Technologies LLC now owns 231,300 shares of the mineral exploration company’s stock valued at $8,422,000 after purchasing an additional 205,125 shares in the last quarter.
+Vanguard Group Inc. boosted its stake in shares of Piedmont Lithium by 28.0% during the 1st quarter.
+Vanguard Group Inc. now owns 743,695 shares of the mineral exploration company’s stock valued at $54,283,000 after purchasing an additional 162,476 shares in the last quarter.
+Northern Trust Corp boosted its stake in shares of Piedmont Lithium by 337.4% during the 2nd quarter.
+Northern Trust Corp now owns 167,332 shares of the mineral exploration company’s stock valued at $6,093,000 after purchasing an additional 129,074 shares in the last quarter.
+Finally, UBS Group AG boosted its stake in shares of Piedmont Lithium by 142.5% during the 2nd quarter.
+UBS Group AG now owns 25,994 shares of the mineral exploration company’s stock valued at $946,000 after purchasing an additional 87,094 shares in the last quarter.
 Institutional investors own 48.23% of the company’s stock.

 Insiders Place Their Bets

-In other news, CEO Keith D. Phillips sold 705 shares of the stock in a transaction on Friday, January 6th.
-The stock was sold at an average price of $50.36, for a total transaction of $35,503.80.
-Following the completion of the sale, the chief executive officer now owns 128,277 shares in the company, valued at approximately $6,460,029.72.
-The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
-Insiders sold a total of 1,727 shares of company stock worth $86,933 over the last 90 days.
-Company insiders own 1.75% of the company’s stock.
+In other Piedmont Lithium news, CEO Keith D. Phillips sold 705 shares of Piedmont Lithium stock in a transaction dated Friday, January 6th.
+The shares were sold at an average price of $50.36, for a total value of $35,503.80.
+Following the completion of the transaction, the chief executive officer now directly owns 128,277 shares of the company’s stock, valued at $6,460,029.72.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
+Over the last ninety days, insiders sold 1,727 shares of company stock valued at $86,933.
+Insiders own 1.75% of the company’s stock.

 Piedmont Lithium, Inc is an exploration stage company, which engages in the exploration and development of mineral properties.
 The firm focuses on developing and manufacturing battery quality lithium hydroxide for the electric vehicle industry.
 Its projects include Carolina Lithium, Quebec, and Ghana.